Mvk122/UOM-CompSci-Notes/AIandGames/week6/1_Monte_Carlo_Tree_Search.md

 * Run a simulation on the expanded nodes by doing random self play.
 ## Back Up
 * The statistics of the added node and its ancestors are backed up.

+# Comparison of MCTS to TD-Learning
+## TD Learning
+* Needs to learn in self play before being used as a game playing agent.
+* Learns board value function or Q-table
+## MCTSS
+* Learns while playing the game.
+* Uses exploration exploitation to find best nodes.
+* Uses random play to evaluate nodes.